vatesfr/xen-orchestra/architecture.md

 - the Web interface is in "[xo-web](https://github.com/vatesfr/xo-web)": you are running it directly in your browser.
 The connection with "xo-server" is done via *WebSockets*.
 - "[xo-cli](https://github.com/vatesfr/xo-cli)" is a module allowing to send commands directly from the command line.

-We will use this modular architecture to add further parts later.
+We already have other modules around it (like the LDAP plugin for example).
+It allows to use this modular architecture to add further parts later.
 It's completely flexible, allowing us to adapt Xen Orchestra in every existing work-flow.

 ## XO-server